 What Makes A Good Partner

-Okay so you’ve sent out your ad and now the requests are flocking in by the millions.
+Okay so you’ve sent out your solicitation and now the requests are flocking in by the millions.
 How do you pick the right team?

-For each of your applications ask the following questions:
+For each of your applications, you should be asking yourself the following questions:

 Do they fit within your budget?